-Blog 10.
 Wine Cap Mushroom Production: Getting Started

-Photos and text by Nina Prater, NCAT Sustainable Agriculture Specialist
+By Nina Prater, NCAT Sustainable Agriculture Specialist

 Last year, the NCAT Southeast office partnered with the University of Missouri’s Agroforestry Center to host a one-day mushroom cultivation workshop in Fayetteville, Arkansas.
 Gregory Ormsby Mori with the Agroforestry Center provided hands-on instruction, showing multiple ways of growing mushrooms.
 These included shiitake mushrooms in logs, oyster mushrooms grown on log totems, and wine cap mushrooms grown in a straw/woodchip bed.
 (Read a re-cap of the event here).
 My husband Jeremy and I attended the workshop and were inspired to get started right away.
 We have a livestock farm in the Ozark Mountains of Arkansas, but we’re always looking for ways to diversify our operation.
 Mushrooms seemed like a good fit.
 We manage over 100 acres of forest, a ready source of both material and shady land for mushroom production.